HL7/cql/input/pages/09-b-cqlreference.md

 For <span class="id">Time</span> values, the quantity unit must be one of: <span class="kw">hours</span>, <span class="kw">minutes</span>, <span class="kw">seconds</span>, or <span class="kw">milliseconds</span>.

-As `Time` is cyclic, the result of overflowing the time value will be wrapped around the beginning of the day, so that subtracting 1 hour from `@T00:30:00` will result in `@T23:30:00` of the previous day, which is consistent with the behaviour of `DateTime` values.
+As `Time` is cyclic, the result of overflowing the time value will be wrapped around the beginning of the day, so that subtracting 1 hour from `@T00:30:00` will result in `@T23:30:00` of the previous day, which is consistent with the behavior of `DateTime` values.

 ```cql
 @T00:30:00 - 1 hour // @T23:30:00